-Brian Mackenzie examines the benefits of the squatting exercise.
+Brian Mackenzie examines the benefits of squatting exercise.

 Downhill skiers do it, too.
 Most track and field athletes consider it an essential part of their supplemental training.
 Even soccer and hockey players rely on it.

 Fortunately, scientists in the Departments of Anatomy and Kinesiology at the Karolinska Institute in Stockholm, Sweden (Wretenberg et al. 1993) have recently determined exactly what happens to the legs during squatting sessions.
-Eight burly young national class Olympic weight lifters took part in the research.
-Average body weight was 180 pounds, mean age was 19, and typical one repetition maximum (1RM) during squatting exercise was about 230 pounds.
+Eight burly young national class Olympic weightlifters took part in the research.
+The average body weight was 180 pounds, the mean age was 19, and a typical one repetition maximum (1RM) during squatting exercise was about 230 pounds.